 An exception to this process is that the all-ceramic bridge, since it is created in a laboratory using the CAD/CAM technology.
 All-ceramic bridge restorations require a second office visit to insert the bridge.
 In such cases, a temporary restoration would be necessary.
 Another exception is that if a dentist prefers to fabricate the CAD/CAM restoration while you are not in the office, making it a two-appointment process.
 Some dentists prefer this approach in order to dedicate more time to the design and characterization processes involved with creating a CAD/CAM restoration.
 A temporary also would be required in this instance.

 CAD/CAM technology is not a replacement for the accuracy and talent provided by a dentist or dental laboratory technician.
 Dentists must be precise in creating the initial tooth preparation; both dentists and laboratory technicians must be accurate when taking the digital impression and drawing the restoration.

 Equally important is the accuracy and skill with which they design a restoration, particularly since the fit of a restoration is critical for preventing future tooth damage.
 For example, an ill-fitted crown, veneer, inlays or on lay can leave space between the teeth, or between the tooth preparation and the restoration.
 This could lead to an increased risk of infection or disease.

-When to choose CAD/CAM DENTISTRY:
+When to choose CAD/CAM Dentistry:

-Depending on the type of restoration needed (such as inlays/on lays), by dentist may prefer conventional laboratory fabrication techniques that have a longer and more proven track record for accuracy of fit.
+Depending on the type of restoration needed (such as inlays/on lays), our dentist may prefer conventional laboratory fabrication techniques that have a longer and more proven track record for accuracy of fit.
 Therefore, patients must discuss their particular situation and desires with their dentist, who will make the final treatment decision based on an examination.